Mary Gaunt: Career

-She began writing for the press and in 1894 published her first novel Dave's Sweetheart.
-In the same year she married Dr Hubert Lindsay Miller (a widower) of Warrnambool, Victoria.
-He died in 1900, and, with only a small income, Gaunt (now also known as Mrs Mary Miller) went to London intending to earn a living by her writing.
+In 1894 she married Hubert Lindsay Miller and published her first novel.
+A year after her husband's death in 1900, Gaunt (now also known as Mrs Mary Miller) went to London.
 Gaunt left Melbourne on 15 March 1901 and never returned.

-Gaunt had difficulties at first but eventually established herself, and was able to travel in the West Indies, in West Africa, and in China and other parts of the East.
-Her experiences were recorded in five pleasantly written travel books: Alone in West Africa (1912), A Woman in China (1914), A Broken Journey (1919), Where the Twain Meet (1922), Reflection - in Jamaica (1932).
-In 1929 she also published George Washington and the Men Who Made the American Revolution.
-Between 1895 and 1934, 16 novels or collections of short stories were published, mostly with love and adventure interests.
-Three other novels were written in collaboration with John Ridgwell Essex.
 A collection of interviews with Mary were published in the 1925 Girls' Own Annual under the headings "Pioneering for Women" parts I, II, and III, and "Strange Journeys I Have Made".

 From the early 1920s, Gaunt lived mostly at Bordighera, Italy.
 In 1940 she fled Italy and died at Cannes in 1942.
 She had no children.

 She had a sister Lucy, and brothers Cecil, Clive, Lancelot, Guy and Ernest; Guy and Ernest were both admirals of the Royal Navy, and Guy later became a Conservative Member of Parliament.
 All five brothers served in The Great War.

 Gaunt was posthumously inducted onto the Victorian Honour Roll of Women in 2002.